 The best way to build contextual relevant backlinks

 Our platform can read and analyze the content of multiple pages.
 Through semantic search, it breaks down the relevance score of each link into exact %points.
-It then processes information through 7-levels of deep text analysis, and can quickly identify valuable information about content, topics, and keywords, etc. Once a high degree of relevance is established, the platform connects you to site owners with the best link opportunities.
-You can read a step-by-step tutorial on how the link-community works, here or see it in the video below.
+It then processes information through 7 levels of deep text analysis, and can quickly identify valuable information about content, topics, and keywords, etc. Once a high degree of relevance is established, the platform shows you only the best link opportunities.